VijayKumar4003/MillionareApp/README.md

-# Millionare Quiz App with Room Database Library
+# Millionaire Quiz App with Room Database Library

-Welcome to Millonare Quiz App's open source Android app!
+Welcome to Millionaire Quiz App's open source Android app!

 This App is created by Using the Room Library Data base.
 A light weight database all the features and environment are listed below.
 I have created an online Tutorial Series for this repo on my YouTube Channel